Zafuzi/lfdc/readme.md

 ## Week 2 | October 10th
 - [ ] Define the full structure of the application and build all the routes
+  - [x] Index (Login)
+  - [ ] TimesPage
-- [ ] Connect to MySQL DB (remote) and build a functioning login page
+- [x] Connect to MySQL DB (remote) and build a functioning login page
+  - Now using Auth0 and Firebase (firebase not working)

 ### Instructions
 1. clone this repo using `git clone https://github.com/zafuzi/lfdc`
+2. run `composer install` in the cloned repos root directory
-2. run `php -S localhost:8000` in the cloned repos main directory
+2. run `php -S localhost:8000` in the cloned repos root directory
 3. navigate browser to `localhost:8000`
 4. ENJOY!